Open Defender Incidents: Active Threat Investigation & Response Risk

 What happens if this is abused

-• A compromised user account identified by Defender continues operating while the incident ages without triage
+• A compromised user account identified by Defender continues operating — reading email, accessing SharePoint, and establishing persistence — while the incident ages without triage

-• Lateral movement or privilege escalation occurs while the triggering incident waits in a queue
+• Lateral movement or privilege escalation occurs while the triggering incident waits in an unassigned queue with no owner to action it

 When this is expected or acceptable